logikum/md-doc-site/contents/1.0/documentation/contents.md

 The content files contain the information to be displayed on the web pages.
-A content file corresponds to a web page, however, the creation of the page requires some other components, at least a doucument and a layout file.
+A content file corresponds to a web page, however, the creation of the page requires some other components, at least a document and a layout file.

 The content files can be markdown or HTML files.
 The markdown file are simple text files that use easy to remember markups to generate HTML formatted content